bbauska/UofM-Inter-with-JavaScript/readme.md

 </p>

-I&apos;m going to go back to the instructions, as we go through the rest of the steps, let me zoom in a little bit because the smallest typo can kind of throw you off.
+I&apos;m going to go back to the instructions, as we go through the rest of the steps, let me zoom in a little bit because the smallest typo can throw you off.
 Once you&apos;ve downloaded the code, and maybe you&apos;d want to look at the examples, but we&apos;ll skip it right now you will notice that they mentioned that inside the distribution folder, you&apos;re going to want to link to their CSS and their JavaScript.
 This is the tricky part.
 In the example, it says **path/to/lightbox.css**.
 They don&apos;t actually mean path-to, they mean whatever the name of the folder is.

 For us, it&apos;s going to be dist/css.
 Same here, when people talk about path/to, that&apos;s a shorthand, that&apos;s not actually the folder name,